 Do you have Package Deals?

 Yes.
 These prices include the Consultation, Frame & Lenses.
 Our package deals are unique in that you can include all available lenses if you choose a budget frame.
-You will get a 20% discount your frame, lenses, consultation and extras.
+Contact us to get our package deal prices.

 20/20 Vision means that you see, at 20 feet what you should be seeing at 20 feet.
 20/40 Vision then means that you see at 20 feet what you should be seeing at 40 feet.